peiTeX/qrbill/README.md

  This material is subject to the LaTeX Project Public License version 1.3c or later.
 See http://www.latex-project.org/lppl.txt for details.

+ The included qrbill-qrencode.lua file is subject to a 3-clause BSD license Copyright (c) 2012-2020, Patrick Gundlach (SPEEDATA GMBH) and contributors, see https://github.com/speedata/luaqrcode.
+All rights reserved.

 ***************************************************************************

 ## Provided files